A Sweet, Sweet Sound

 Click Here to Read or Listen in Kriol

 Recently I did something I'd never done before: I prayed in Kriol, my mother tongue.
 And it was wonderful!
 Like a faucet flowing fast and free.
 I did not feel tongue-tied at all, as I often do when praying in English.
 Don’t get me wrong; I love the English Language.
 It’s Belize's official language and, like most Belizeans, I use it daily.
-However, it’s a second or third language for most of us, our mother tongues being Kriol, Spanish, Garifuna, Maya, Manderin, German, etc. As I ended my prayer that morning, I realized that all these years I had been denying God the sweet, sweet sound of Belize Kriol.
+However, it’s a second or third language for most of us, our mother tongues being Kriol, Spanish, Garifuna, Maya, Manderin, Plautdietsch, etc. As I ended my prayer that morning, I realized that all these years I had been denying God the sweet, sweet sound of Belize Kriol.
 “Lord,” I said, “Yoo noa ahn yooz aal langwij” (You know and use all languages).
 "Inkloodin Kriol" (Including Kriol).

 This made me think of the Pentecost when “suddenly a sound like the blowing of a violent wind came from Heaven and filled the whole house where [the worshippers] were sitting…All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them” (Acts 2:2-4).
 Witnessing this, the Jews who were staying in Jerusalem, “from every nation under heaven” were astonished because each one was hearing the worshippers speak in his own language (5-6).
 No wonder more than 3,000 of them accepted Jesus and were baptized that day (41).